 darkness and convenience of access.
 These locations include Unicoi Crest

 on the Cherohala Skyway, an

-overlook on the Foothills Parkway we call Look
+overlooks on the Foothills Parkway we call Foothills Parkway East and Look

 Rock South, and Tamke-Allan Observatory